TeamLapen/Vampirism/index.md

 Vampire hunter spawn in small camps generated around the world.
 They hunt vampires, but usually stay close to their tent.
 They also spawn in different levels and sometimes there is an advanced hunter in the camp.
 <p style="text-align:center;"><img src="https://teamlapen.github.io/Vampirism/img/vampire_forest_baron.jpg" width="90%"/></p>
 Vampire barons appear in the vampire forest.
-They are very strong and have abulic minions that fight for them.
+They are very strong and grow fangs when angered.
 They do not like other powerful vampires in their territory, so they attack vampire players and other barons.
 <p style="text-align:center;"><img src="https://teamlapen.github.io/Vampirism/img/vampire_mobs.jpg" width="90%"/></p>
 In the vampire forest there are vampire versions of the vanilla mobs.